jonmjonm/AtlasIO.jl/README.md

     - example_atlas_multilevel_precinctHistogram.py :
         This is an example of how to load a multi-level Atlas file and create a histogram of the precincts.
 It reads in a file and prints out the histogram.

+* JuliaExamples Directory :
+    This directory contains some examples of how to use the Atlas reader library.